-We have put together some useful information for students starting to use the libraries at Lund University.
+We have put together some helpful information for students starting to use the libraries at Lund University.

-Two things you need in order to use the libraries
+Two things you need to use in the libraries

 1. Student account